KeybladeSpyMaster/seiwa-website/README.md

-# niwa-website
+# seiwa-website
-These are the files for the NIWA website (http://niwanetwork.org/), a PHP project.
-The purpose of this repository is to make it easy for all NIWA members to contribute and update information.
+These are the files for the SEIWA website (http://seiwanetwork.org/), a PHP project.
+This is a test repository for testing purposes.

 ## Dependencies
 This website requires [Parsedown](https://github.com/erusev/parsedown) to be placed in a file called `_parsedown.php` in the website root.